atayahmet/react-bullmq-ui/README.md

 - `id: string | number`: Unique ID of the job
 - `name: string`: Name of the job
 - `timestamp: number`: Timestamp (milliseconds) of when the job was created
-- `status: string`: Current status of the job (e.g., "waiting", "active", "completed", "failed", etc.)
-- `queueName: string`: Name of the queue the job belongs to
+- `queueQualifiedName: string`: Qualified name of the queue in format "bull:{queueName}" (BullMQ standard format)

 ### Optional Properties